hillaryke/rag-optimization-cnn-dailymail/README.md

 reasoning types.
 It would be challenging to get a prompt to guide model to cover all possible expected answers.

 **Result**: Significant improvements in answer correctness, faithfulness, and relevancy.
+Detailed results can be found [here](#prompt-engineering-results).

+**Result**: Significant improvements in answer correctness, faithfulness, and relevancy.

 ### Hybrid Retrievals